15 min read

 But it’s not just about what people read — it’s also about what they see.
 Visuals carry a lot of weight, especially in the digital space.

 Research from Meero found that adding high-quality photos to your online page can boost sales by at least 30%.
-People eat with their eyes first.
+After all, sometimes people eat with their eyes first.

 Whether you're offering dine-in, takeout or delivery, showing up well online helps convert browsers into buyers.